mcoyle1960/icon-switcher/README.md

 # icon-switcher
-Gnome Extension the puts an icon in the topbar allowing you to quickly switch between icon sets.
+Gnome Extension will put an icon in the topbar allowing you to quickly switch between icon sets.